The dreaded Facts of Hip Dysplasia.

 The Link below is to the OFA Stats on all Breeds for Hip Dysplasia

 Normally when a Dog is Diagnosed with Hip Dysplasia it's the left side, why is it the left side most of the time?
 The Left side normally has less Muscle, therefor a Subluxation Socket, which then leads to Cartilage being destroyed, which in turn leads to bone spurs growing in to compensate for no cartilage.

 As you can see lots of things come into play when it comes to Hip Dysplasia, yet most Veterinarians will say it's all Genetic.
 It's a matter of Fact that if one Breeds Dogs and sells Puppies some are going to end up with Hip Dysplasia evan at a very young age.

 We have a record of running at 3% Hip Dysplasia from young to older dogs, while that's a very low number it's a number we wish was zero, but zero isn't reality, If you Breed Dogs it's going to happen.
 Just follow the advice of Slow Growth and Proper Exercise and if your Dog gets a X-Ray to evaluate it's Hips, be sure you get Proper Positioning.
 Let the Veterinarian understand that you know what Proper Positioning is.
 The slightest off from perfect Positioning can be the difference in determining Hip Dysplasia or not.

-Helpful treatment for Hip Dysplasia is Hydrotherapy and Underwater Treadmills, Laser Treatment and the right Supplements.
+Helpful treatment for Hip Dysplasia is Hydrotherapy, Laser Treatment and the right Supplements.
 Look into alternative treatments before going to surgery.
 Surgery can be very expensive and lots of pain for the Dog.
 But in some cases Surgery is definitely the only option at one point.